eadamenko/Automation-QA-engineer/README_2.md

 ### QA Automation Engineer (08.2017 - till now)
 [**Intellectsoft**](https://www.intellectsoft.net/) (cryptocurrency market / blockchain / e-commerce / mobile commerce):

+**09.2018-01.2020** (e-commerce / mobile commerce project):
+  * Implementation of test documentation and test automation processes in SDLC
+  * Setting up core test automation framework for multiple web and mobile applications from scratch;(JAVA, Appium)
+  * Increasing, support, improvement and refactoring of test coverage for UI and API automation tests for smoke and regression suites for web application;

+**08.2017-09.2018** (cryptocurrency market / blockchain / e-commerce project):
-  * Setting up a test automation projects for a web / mobile applications from scratch;(JAVA, JS)
+  * Setting up a test automation framework for web applications from scratch;(JAVA, JS)
-  * Improvement, refactoring, and increase of existed test coverage for UI and API automation tests;
+  * Increasing, support, improvement and refactoring of test coverage for UI and API automation tests for smoke and regression suites for web application;
   * Functional, non-functional, smoke, regression, exploratory manual testing of web and mobile applications;
   * Work with the test documentation;
   * Presentations of product demo versions for the customer;